 Welcome to Danomics

-Thank you for using Danomics Petrophysics.
-This short welcome guide will walk you through uploading an example dataset, creating a new project, selecting a database and key well, provides an overview of how to set parameters, and will allow you to generate a map in 5 easy steps.
+Thank you for using Danomics.
+This short welcome guide walks you through uploading an example dataset, creating a new project, selecting a database and key well, provides an overview of how to set parameters, and generates a map in 5 easy steps.
 This tutorial should take 15-20 minutes to complete.
 More extensive follow-up tutorials are available via the links at the bottom of this page and include a full petrophysical interpretation of the data, generating maps with shape file and production overlays, and many additional operations.

-Please note that the interpretation performed below is for demonstration purposes only and skips a majority of the steps in the workflow.
-The intent is to demonstrate the fundamentals.
-For a more in depth interpretation that includes all of the modules, please see the Help Page.
+Note that the interpretation performed below is for demonstration purposes only and omits a majority of the steps in the workflow.
+The intent is to demonstrate only a few basic fundamentals.
+For a more in depth interpretation that includes all of the modules, please see the links below or the Help Page.

 Step 1: Uploading Data

 In the File menu select File > Upload well headers… and then choose file well header data that you downloaded in the previous step.
 In the Database name field provide a meaningful name.
 In this example, I named it “WelcomeProject.wdb”.
 Set the number of header rows to 1.
 Click “OK”.
 Repeat the process to upload logs and upload tops as shown in the video below.

 All of the files should upload and process in a few seconds and will then be visible in the file menu.